LorenzoPiombini/Database/README.md

   - delete all the objects created and the binary executable isam.db
   - delete the commands created by the install rule, GET, LIST, KEYS, DEL, WRITE, UPDATE
 - **install**:
-- creates the follwing commands:
+- creates the following commands:
   - GET expects two arguments *file name* and the *record identifier* (key).
     - this command will fetch the specified record *(if found)* and will display it.
     - if you execute GET with no arguments will display the usage instruction.